 Lake of the Ozarks: Camden & Miller Counties

 For fun in the sun in Missouri, there's no better place than the Lake of the Ozarks.
-The 85 square mile, man-made lake is the state's top destination for boating, swimming and other water sports.
+The 85 square miles, man-made lake is the state's top destination for boating, swimming, and other water sports.
 Along the lake's extensive shoreline, there are several small towns with a variety of hotels, restaurants and resorts to cater to tourists.

 Berlin Wall Sculpture: Fulton